39 What the World Needs & What You Can Get Paid For: People Analytics Jobs and Careers

 • Return on Investment calculations (for people related initiatives)

-• Compensation Analyses (Inclusive of pay equity analyses, comp and ben analyses, predictive modeling, executive compensation, benefits allocation, cost modeling, plan allocation, etc.)
+• Compensation Analyses (inclusive of pay equity analyses, comp and ben analyses, predictive modeling, executive compensation, benefits allocation, cost modeling, plan allocation, etc.)

 • Talent Acquisition (recruiting efficiency, sourcing, candidate selection, hiring, onboarding, process optimization, etc.)